AviatrixSystems/Docs/HowTos/gateway-image-migration.rst

 .. tip::

-  Before upgrading, consider upsizing your gateway if the traffic load is high.
+  Before upgrading, consider `upsizing <https://docs.aviatrix.com/HowTos/gateway.html?highlight=resize#gateway-resize>`_, that is, increasing the size of your gateway, if the traffic load is high.

 .. warning::

-Even with HA configured, if you have high traffic during a gateway image upgrade, the gateway that remains up could be overwhelmed.
+  Even with HA configured, if you have high traffic during a gateway image upgrade, the gateway that remains up could receive too much traffic.
 Schedule gateway image upgrades during a low-traffic period.

 * Before upgrading any gateway images, `upgrade <https://docs.aviatrix.com/HowTos/selective_upgrade.html#upgrading-the-platform-software>`_ your Controller to the latest software version.
 This software upgrade ensures that you can update to the latest gateway image and reduce downtime for gateway image upgrades.